 If interested, patients will be screened for all inclusion/exclusion criteria over the phone.
 Initial Neck Disability Index (NDI) needs to be greater than 32%.
-Current VAS pain rating of 5/10 or greater is also required.
+Current VAS pain rating of 5/10 or greater and a PHQ-9 score below 10 is also required.
 These scales can be completed online.
 If volunteers are eligible, they will be invited to the trial clinic to complete informed consent documentation and ensure their history and screening results are clear for entry to the study.
 Treatment will be delivered at The University of Queensland, Centre for Clinical Research, Herston by physiotherapy honors students supervised by an experienced physiotherapist.

 Baseline